chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/semantic-highlight-guide.md

 - `"*.declaration": { "bold": true } // all declarations are bold`
 - `"class:java": { "foreground": "#0f0", "italic": true } // classes in java`

-If no rule matches or the theme has no `semanticTokenColors` section (but `semanticHighlighting` enabled), VS Code uses the [Semantic Token Scope Map](#semantic-token-scope-map) to evaluate a TextMate scope for the given semantic token.
+If no rule matches or the theme has no `semanticTokenColors` section (but `semanticHighlighting` enabled), Baosky uses the [Semantic Token Scope Map](#semantic-token-scope-map) to evaluate a TextMate scope for the given semantic token.
 That scope is matched against the themes TextMate theming rules in `tokenColors`.

 ## Semantic token scope map

-In order to make semantic highlighting work for themes that have not defined any specific semantic rules and to serve as fallback for custom token types and modifiers, VS Code maintains a map from semantic token selectors to TextMate scopes.
+In order to make semantic highlighting work for themes that have not defined any specific semantic rules and to serve as fallback for custom token types and modifiers, Baosky maintains a map from semantic token selectors to TextMate scopes.

 If a theme has semantic highlighting enabled, but does not contain a rule for the given semantic token, these TextMate scopes are used to find a TextMate theming rule instead.